British Wildlife of the Week

 Slow-worms are fairly widespread throughout the UK, favouring humid conditions and shaded areas, such as rough grassland, woodland edges, heathland and gardens.
 Though primarily a burrowing species, they can be seen basking on warm days from March until October, after which they hibernate to escape the coldest months.
 The corners of churchyards are a good place to see this lizard – they like basking on graves and warm heaps of grass cuttings, their coppery skin glinting in the sunshine.
 But many times you don’t even need to leave your garden to see a slow-worm – they can be found while digging a flowerbed or compost heap, or underneath bits of old sheets of corrugated iron.

 This time of year, in August and September, is when slow-worms are usually born.
-I say born because unlike many reptiles, which lay eggs, the female slow-worm retains the eggs inside her body until they hatch and so gives birth to live young.
+I say born because unlike many reptiles, which lay eggs, the female slow-worm retains the eggs inside her body until they hatch, so she gives birth to live young.
 If these youngsters can somehow avoid being eaten by badgers, adders, hedgehogs, cats and even chickens, they may live to be more than 30 years old – and up to 50 years in captivity.

 In the next British Wildlife of the Week, we’ll be looking at one of the country’s few carnivorous plants – the sundew.